How to create a Freshdesk automation to notify Slack when sentiment drops

 How to set up the automation: The native Freshdesk method

-Freshdesk has some handy built-in tools that let you create a basic version of this workflow.
+Freshdesk has some handy built-in tools that let you create a reliable version of this workflow.
 By pairing its automation rules with the Slack integration, you can set up a trigger that sends a message to a channel whenever a ticket gets flagged with negative sentiment.

 Here’s how to get it done, step by step.